-An outline of the content descriptors for this subject can be accessed via: http://victoriancurriculum.vcaa.vic.edu.au/overview/about
+An outline of the content descriptors for this subject can be accessed via: http://victoriancurriculum.vcaa. vic.edu.au/ overview/about

-Students will be exposed to a range of physical experiences which will develop their Fundamental Motor Skills in areas such as small and large ball skills, fitness, gymnastics and dance.
+Students will be exposed to a range of physical experiences which will develop their Fundamental Motor Skills in areas such as a variety of small and large game situations.